 - Only low-income subscribers who have been found to be eligible are qualified to enroll.

 - Subscribers must recertify their eligibility every year and should respond to any requests from the National Verifier's or state Lifeline administrator to recertify eligibility.
 Subscribers who fail to recertify their eligibility will be de-enrolled from the Lifeline program.
-Please note that, pursuant to a waiver approved by the FCC, recertification requirements and involuntary de-enrollment has been suspended until November 30, 2020.
+Please note that, pursuant to a waiver approved by the FCC, recertification requirements for those subscribers living on Tribal lands has been suspended until January 31, 2023.

-Link Up is a one-time federal benefit, per address, that reduces the initial installation or activation fees of certain Lifeline providers offering telephone service on Tribal lands.
+Link Up, another federal benefit program, is a one-time benefit, per address, that reduces the initial installation or activation fees of certain Lifeline providers offering telephone service on Tribal lands.